gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 One of the core principles of Gatsby is creators need an immediate connection to what they're creating
 ([hat tip to Bret Victor](http://blog.ezyang.com/2012/02/transcript-of-inventing-on-principleb/)).
-Or in other words, when you make any change to code you should immediately see the effect of that change.
+Or, in other words, when you make any change to code you should immediately see the effect of that change.
 You manipulate an input of Gatsby and you see the new output showing up on the screen.